modraws/lowercasinator/README.md

 # i present to you: the lowercasinator!!!
 some goofass code i made to turn almost every string of text lowercase
 if there's anything that i missed, please bug me until i fix it :3
+and uh if things break, just know it's usually My Fault because I'm Smart and Can Do Things

 ## "ok so how the fuck do i install this?"
 betterdiscord users should download the "lowercasinator.theme.css" file and upload it to their themes